gameyfin/docs/docs/plugins/info-for-devs.md

 description: Specific information for developers who want to understand how to work with the plugin system
 ---

+!!! example "Unstable Feature"

+    Gameyfin's plugin API is currently in an **unstable** state.
+    Expect breaking changes until the release of `2.0.0` (probably even after that).

 # How to create a Plugin

 The plugin system is based on [PF4J](https://github.com/pf4j/pf4j) which allows you to create plugins in Java or Kotlin.